 Our position paper responds to the series of questions posed by the Committee in its invitation.
-Major parts of the position paper were also presented to the House of Representatives’ Committee on Constitutional Amendments during its public hearing on 16 November 2016, and the same Senate Committees during its public hearing on 8 December 2016.By addressing the points of concern on both the process and substance of constitutional change that we will raise in this position paper, we believe that the Senate would be able to better inform the people of its intentions, plans, and vision with a degree of cohesion and foresight that would help generate confidence in the process.
+Certain parts of this position paper were also presented to the House of Representatives’ Committee on Constitutional Amendments during its public hearing on 16 November 2016, the Senate Committee on Constitutional Amendments during its public hearing on 8 December 2016, and the Senate Committee on Electoral Reforms and People’s Participation on 17 January 2018.
+At the outset, while we acknowledge that the current draft bills and resolutions pertain more on matters of procedural mechanisms, we also believe that by addressing both the process and substance of constitutional change, the House of Representatives and the Senate must be more inclusive and transparent by informing and engaging with their constituents on this very important issue.

-PART 1: ON THE NEED TO AMEND OR REVISE THE CONSTITUTION
+ON THE NEED TO AMEND OR REVISE THE CONSTITUTION

 Issue of Scope of Changes

-The overarching change envisioned in the current constitutional reform process must articulate the nature of the break that it wishes to achieve.
-What problems does charter revision wish to address that cannot be addressed through constitutional amendment, regular legislation, and/or executive action?The people need to hear from the political leadership answers that are based on grounded and evidence-based claims.
+Historically, Philippine initiatives to change the constitution were made to break from the immediate past and usher in a new political order.
+For instance, the 1935 Constitution provided the transition and vision of a post-American colonial regime in the Philippines.
+The 1973 Constitution institutionalized one-man rule.
+The 1987 Constitution dismantled the dictatorship, and offered solutions to heightened social injustices that authoritarian rule had engendered, furthermore institutionalizing democratic checks and balances across the executive, legislative and judicial branches of government as well as civil society’s power in relation with the state.
+Simply put, the overarching change envisioned in the current constitutional reform process must articulate the nature of the break that it wishes to achieve.
+It must also be crystal clear that the problems the charter revision wishes to address cannot be done through constitutional amendment, regular legislation, and/or executive action.
+Our people need to hear from the political leadership answers that are based on grounded and evidence-based claims.
 Our people deserve no less.

 Issue of Timing